leeek/cs51-git-tutorial/README.md

 ### Editing ###

 Now it's time to do some work.
-Make some changes to the repository, either by editing this file, (maybe change my name above to yours).
+Make some changes to the repository.
+Start by editing this file (maybe put your name somewhere on this file).
 Also, add a new file.
 The easiest way to do that is to run `touch new_file`.

 ### Status ###